Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Numerical Examples

-{\bf Simulation 3} In this simulation, we compare (\ref{target-optimization}) on over-parameterized deep ReLU nets with some standard learning algorithms including linear regression (LR), support vector regression (SVR) and kernel ridge regression (KRR) to show that the numerical phenomenon exhibited in previous figures are not built upon sacrificing the generalization performance.
+{\bf Simulation 4} {In this simulation, we compare (\ref{target-optimization}) on over-parameterized deep ReLU nets with some standard learning algorithms including ridge regression (Ridge), support vector regression (SVR), kernel interpolation(KIR) and kernel ridge regression (KRR) to show that the numerical phenomenon exhibited in previous figures is not built upon sacrificing the generalization performance.
 For the sake of fairness, we test various models under the same condition to our best efforts via tuning hyper-parameters.
-In particular, we implement the referenced methods by using standard scikit-learn package.
-Specifically, we use the Gaussian kernel with width being $20$ and regularization parameter being $0.0002$.
-The remaining methods keep the default sklearn hyper-parameters.
-In this simulation, we also use the deep ReLU nets with depth $4$ and width $2000$.
-In this simulation, we conduct 5 trials and record the average training and testing RMSE.
-The numerical results are reported in Table \ref{splitting}.
+In particular, we implement the referenced methods by using the standard scikit-learn package.
+In the experiment with the wine dataset specifically, we use ridge regression with regularization parameter being $1$.
+In KRR, we use the Gaussian kernel with width being $20$ and regularization parameter being $0.0002$.
+KIR uses the Gaussian kernel with width being $5$ and regularization parameter being 0.
+SVR keeps the default sklearn hyper-parameters.
+In the experiment with the MNIST dataset, we change regularization parameter in ridge regression to 10 and keep other parameters fixed.
+In this simulation, we also use the deep ReLU nets with depth $4$ and width $2000$ and conduct 5 trials to record the average training and testing RMSE. }

-It should be mentioned that in all the referenced approaches, the training error is non-zero, showing that it is difficult for them to produce an exact interpolation with perfect generalization performance and their good performances are obtained via tuning the hyper-parameters according to the bias-variance principle.
-However, the training error of deep ReLU nets, as shown in Table \ref{splitting} is zero, implying that the obtain estimator is a benign over-fitter for the data.
-Furthermore, it is shown in the table that the testing error of over-parameterized deep ReLU nets is the smallest, demonstrating the power of depth as declared in our theoretical assertions in Section \ref{Sec.Noisy}.
-We end this section by pointing out that the numerical phenomena exhibited in Simulations 1 and 2 are well defined in the sense that the benign over-fitting for over-parameterized deep ¡¡ReLU nets are revealed without sacrificing the generalization performances.